Black Kilts

 casual kilt

-is made from four yards of eleven ounce worsted wool.
 The more expensive traditional eight yard version is generally made from sixteen ounce worsted wool.
-These kilts can of course be accessorised with a black

-Prince Charlie Jacket
+Prince Charlie Jacket,

-to produce evening wear that is guaranteed to get you noticed at any function you care to name I am referring here to kilts made by traditional
+to produce evening wear that is guaranteed to get you noticed at any function you care to attend.

 kilt makers

 using traditional kilt making skills, there are other alternatives on the market which are made from man made materials to a much lower standard.
-So if you are looking for something just that little bit different, then perhaps a

 kilt outfit